Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Introduction

 \subsection{Main Results}

-Let $ G=(V,E) \sim \SBM(n+\Delta,n,p,q) $.
-Since the cases $ p=0 $ or $ q=0 $ are trivial, we will always assume $p,q>0$.
-Indeed, if $ p=0 $, the graph $ G $ is bipartite and consequently every agent in the network will alternate his/her opinion in each step.
-If $ q=0 $, then $ G $ is disconnected and separated by the two disjoint communities, meaning that there will not be opinion changes.
-Throughout the paper, for simplicity we fix two constants $(p,q)$ independent of $n$ with $0<q<p\leq 1$, but the initial bias $\Delta=\Delta(n)\in\N$ may depend on $ n $.
+Let $ G=(V,E) \sim \SBM(n+\Delta,n,p,q) $, where $p>q$.
+Since the case $ q=0 $ is trivial, we will always assume $p,q>0$.
+Indeed, if $ q=0 $, then $ G $ is disconnected and separated by the two disjoint communities, meaning that there will not be opinion changes.
+Throughout the paper, for simplicity we fix two constants $(p,q)$ independent of $n$ with $0<q<p\leq 1$, but the initial bias $\Delta=\Delta_n\in\N$ may depend on $ n $.
 We remark that our techniques generalize easily to the case $ (\log n)^{-c} \leq p,q \leq 1-(\log n)^{-c} $ with $p/q\geq 1+\delta$ for some absolute constant $ c>0 $ and any $\delta>0$, as well as the corresponding cases with $q>p$.
 We now define some events that are of interest. \begin{definition}[Outcomes of the dynamics] For the coupled majority dynamics $ (G_t,\bfW_t) $ defined in Definition \ref{def:Model}, consider the following events. \begin{enumerate}[(i)]

 \item The opinion $ + $ wins at day $ t $,

 \item The opinion $ + $ wins eventually,

 \item The opinion $ - $ wins at day $ t $,